dhis2/dhis2-docs/src/developer/web-api/metadata.md

 | memberCollection | string | For displaying count of members within a collection, refers to the name of the collection associated with organisation units. |
 | memberObject | UID | For displaying count of members within a collection, refers to the identifier of the object member of the collection. |

-### Get organisation unit with relations { #webapi_organisation_units_with_relations }
+### Get organisation unit with sub-hierarchy { #webapi_organisation_units_with_sub_hierarchy }

-To get an organisation unit with related organisation units you can use the following resource.
+To get an organisation unit including organisation units in its sub-hierarchy you can use the following resource.

     /api/33/organisationUnits/{id}

 Table: Organisation unit parameters